 There’s so much info on our site and online about differing constructions and what they can do; we decided to write a short article explaining in laymen’s terms what it’s all about!

-We use a few different constructions for our inflatable SUPs, however the majority of them are made from our Dual Layer Fusion technology.
-Basically the centre of the board has high density drop stitch core; sounds technical, but basically it’s two layers of PVC sheet with thousand of little threads going from the top layer to the bottom (the video below shows the drop stitch).
+We use a few different constructions for our inflatable SUPs, however, the majority of them are made from our Dual Layer Fusion technology.
+Basically the centre of the board has high density drop stitch core; sounds technical, but basically, it’s two layers of PVC sheet with thousands of little threads going from the top layer to the bottom (the video below shows the drop stitch).
 Then on top of the first layer of pvc a second layer is heat bonded to make the board stronger, and stiffer.
-Our older Isups had the top and bottom pvc layer glued together, however this is a little heavier thus our 2019 boards are fusion (fused) together using heat.
+Our older iSUPs had the top and bottom pvc layer glued together, however, this is a little heavier thus our 2019 boards are fusion (fused) together using heat.

-Additionally this board has hard edge rails also.
-These are basically a hard strip of plastic glued along each rail towards the tail area of the underside of the board, The idea of the hard edge is to give a better rail profile resulting in greater performance in surf or white water as the rail will dig into the water surface rather then sliding out.
+Additionally, this board has hard edge rails also.
+These are basically a hard strip of plastic glued along each rail towards the tail area of the underside of the board, The idea of the hard edge is to give a better rail profile resulting in greater performance in surf or white water as the rail will dig into the water surface rather than sliding out.

 The majority of our hard boards are made from EPS foam core (basically the same polystyrene you get with packaging materials).
 This is a good material as it doesn’t soak up water and is light/strong.
 On top of the EPS is a wood veneer to give extra strength and cosmetic beauty before finally the Epoxy resin is put on with fibreglass or carbon matt like the pic below shows.
 We use Epoxy glass instead of its predecessor “polyester” PU glass as Epoxy is stronger and lighter.
 We put 3 layers of Epoxy glass on the top of the boards as the feet and rider weight are on it and we put 2 layers on the underside to keep the weight down.